What is a good old age? What is a good time to die?

 And Sarah died in Kiryat Arba, which is Hebron, in the land of Canaan.
 And Abraham came to lament for Sarah and to wail for her.
 (Genesis/Bereishit 23:2)

 At the end of last week’s portion, Vayeira, Abraham and Sarah lived in Beersheba.
 Now Sarah dies in Hebron, 26 miles (42 km) northeast of Beersheba, near the grove where they camped during their first sojourn in Canaan.
 Abraham travels there to perform ritual mourning and purchase a burial site.
-The couple appear to have separated.
-Abraham’s ritual mourning is emphasized, as if he needs to make a show of grief.
+The couple appear to have separated, and Abraham’s ritual mourning is emphasized, as if he needs to make a show of grief.

 At the end of this week’s Torah portion, Abraham dies at age 175.